VM-2020-MATH/DRRBFs-PU-Method/README.md

 "D_Rational_RBFs_PU_2D.m" (see also the comments type proposed in the file).

-Also, two other scripts in MATLAB are given showing the implementation of the D-RRBF-PU method combined with a fourth-order Runge-Kutta method for solving the Convection-Diffusion equation in two dimensions.
+Also, two other scripts in MATLAB are given showing the implementation of the D-RRBF-PU method combined with a fourth-order Runge-Kutta method for solving the Convection-Diffusion equation in two dimensions (see Subsection 5.1, A rotating Gaussian pulse).

 These scripts are:

-"Convection_Diffusion_Ex1.m" (Subsection 5.1, A rotating Gaussian pulse)
+"Convection_Diffusion_Ex1.m"

 and the function